nlp-yang/blog.penso.info/_posts/2015-03-21-improve-blog-visibility.md

 I personally removed the Facebook and Twitter Javascript SDKs to display share or follow buttons.
 They're nice to have but they also slow your website a lot.
-I don't think they're worth it on small websites.
+I don't think they're worth it.

 #### D. Switch to a static blog system